grow

 GOOD SAM TEACHING GARDEN

 The pantry garden (in the parking lot behind our building) is growing again this year!
-Please join us for Indigenous Gardening Workshops, volunteer opportunities, classes and other workshops throughout the growing season.
+Please join us for Gardening Workshops, volunteer opportunities, classes and other events throughout the growing season.
 Click here to learn more.

 COMMUNITY GARDENS

-The Good Samaritan Center has been the fiscal sponsor and an active partner of Common Ground Community Gardens since 2017.
-The demonstration garden program provides us with hundreds of pounds of fresh, chemical-free produce every year.
-If you’d like a plot at one of the garden sites, you can find more information here or pick one up at the pantry.
+Good Sam’s Food Pantry has been the fiscal sponsor and an active partner of Common Ground Community Gardens since 2017.
+The demonstration garden program provides us with hundreds of pounds of fresh, organic produce every year.
+If you’d like a plot at one of the garden sites, you can find more information here or at the pantry.

 WIC & OLDER ADULTS CSA PROGRAM

-We are delighted to partner with Montezuma School to Farm Project to implement the Montezuma County WIC (Women, Infants & Children) Nutrition Program and Disabled American Veterans Outreach Center weekly CSA (Community-Supported Agriculture) Program.
-We work together to distribute CSA boxes for 16 weeks during the growing season.
+We are delighted to offer the WIC & Older Adults weekly CSA (Community-Supported Agriculture) Program.
+We work together with local producers and WIC offices to distribute boxes of fresh local produce for 16 weeks during the growing season.
 Click here to learn more about our farmers, producers and partners.
 Special thanks to Nourish Colorado for funding this program.

 Brandon Francis, Diné teacher, grower and scientist, teaching in the Good Sam Garden.